 Are your apostrophes a catastrophe?
 Are you letting yourself down with suspect punctuation skills?
-Inadvertently putting your reader off your prose?
+Are you inadvertently putting your reader off your prose?

-To help you combat tricky punctuation rules that could be tripping you up, we’ll now look at some common stumbling blocks of punctuation: Colons, Apostrophes and Hyphens.
+To help you combat tricky punctuation rules that could be tripping you up, we’ll now look at some standard stumbling blocks of punctuation: Colons, Apostrophes and Hyphens.

 Colon or Semi-Colon?

 1. Where the bit after the colon explains or clarifies the bit before